-After arriving in Minneapolis Wednesday evening I enjoyed dinner with a few friends at a cool spot called The Barrio.
-As I looked around the table I realized several of the faces I saw, whom I had never met in person, were my Facebook friends.
+After arriving in Minneapolis Wednesday evening, I enjoyed dinner with a few friends at a cool spot called The Barrio.
+As I looked around the table, I realized several of the faces I saw, whom I had never met in person, were my Facebook friends.
 It was fun to watch as strangers, recognizing each other from their online realities, become old friends.
-This process occurred quickly since people already had background knowledge of each other from their Facebook posts and profiles.
+This process occurred quickly since people already had background knowledge from their Facebook posts and profiles.

-I came away from the 2010 AMTA National Convention in Minneapolis with a newfound respect and appreciation of my virtual Facebook friends.
-What a wonderfully diverse and extraordinary group of individuals I have the pleasure of calling my "friends."
-It was truly a gift to shake some of their hands and raise a glass.
+I came away from the 2010 AMTA National Convention in Minneapolis with a newfound respect and appreciation for my virtual Facebook friends.
+What a wonderfully diverse and extraordinary group of individuals I enjoy calling my "friends."
+It was truly a gift to share some of their hands and raise a glass.

 To keep the social networking train rolling, I'd love to hear what your Facebook experience has been like, especially if you were at AMTA National last week!